2019 Business Insured (USD)

 In 2019, ICIEC supported various landmark projects and transactions in its member countries.
 These projects are catalytic for the development of its member countries and crucial for the fulfilment of ICIEC’s mandate.

-Abidjan suers from a severe lack of potable water.
-This has devastating concerns for the local populace as countless residents suer from water-related diseases, which often prove to be fatal for young children.
+Abidjan suffers from a severe lack of potable water.
+This has devastating concerns for the local populace as countless residents suffers from water-related diseases, which often prove to be fatal for young children.
 To address this, ICIEC is providing a loan guarantee to Société Générale Paris for its loan facility funding the construction of a new water facility.
 The volume of the cover is EUR 107 million.
 The tenor for one tranche is for 7 years, while for the other it is 10 years.